 Can an organization submit more than one idea at a time?

-Yes.
-We are interested in all great ideas.
+Yes, we are interested in all great ideas.
 In particular, organizations with multiple departments or physical locations may have independent ideas that we would love to learn about.
-Nevertheless, we do encourage organizations to bring their highest-priority need to the Foundation so Opportunity funding is available to as many worthy organizations as possible.
+Nevertheless, we do encourage organizations to bring their best game-changing idea to the Foundation so that funding is available to as many organizations as possible.

 Can an organization have more than one Opportunity Fund award at the same time?

-Yes.
-On occasion, organizations may have more than one active Opportunity Fund award at a time.
-This situation may occur in particular when organizations with multiple departments or physical locations receive awards for independent projects.
-However, MFH encourages organizations to consider bringing their highest-priority need to the Foundation.
+Yes, on occasion, organizations with multiple departments or physical locations may receive awards for independent projects.
+However, MFH encourages organizations to consider bringing their best idea to the Foundation.

-Can an organization apply for an Opportunity Fund award if they are a current grant recipient from another MFH program?
+Can an organization apply for an Opportunity Fund award if they are a current grant recipient from another MFH initiative or funding program?

 Has MFH established a limit to the amount that can be requested for Opportunity Fund ideas?

 No. The amount requested should be appropriate for the scope of the project.
-MFH highly encourages ideas that have additional funding sources.
-MFH may request modifications to an organization’s application prior to final award to ensure alignment of budget requests with the core Values, mission, and operating standards of the Foundation.
+MFH highly encourages concepts that have additional funding sources.
+MFH may request modifications to an organization’s application prior to final award to ensure alignment of budget requests with the core values, mission, and operating standards of the Foundation.

 Has MFH established a specific length of time for Opportunity Fund awards?

-No. An organization should propose the length of time required to achieve the stated project results in their application.
-During the review process MFH may request modifications if deemed necessary.
+No. An organization should propose the length of time required to achieve the stated project results in its application.
+During the review process, MFH may request modifications if deemed necessary.